RSGM-Sales/cms-connector/README.md

-# RSGM CMD Connector
+# RSGM CMS Connector
-Connector to handle all API communication between Golds CMS en the front end websites
+Connector to handle all API communication between Golds CMS and the front end websites

 ## Install